OanaGaskey/Traffic-Sign-Classifier/README.md

 ![OneHotEncoding](images/OneHotEncoding.JPG)

+## Model Architecture and Design

 Now that the data and labels are processed, it is time to design the CNN.
 One way would be to start from scratch and add layers as the experimentation goes, but this is time consuming and does not take advantage of the already existing research in the field.

 One particular architecture is well suited for the traffic sign classification task.
 This is [LeNet by Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) that was developed in 1998 for letters and digits recognition.

 ![LeNet](images/LeNet.JPG)

+LeNet is using a deep neural network to embed two convolution layers using 5x5 kernel patches to look for destinct features in the image.
+The subsampling layers can be implemented as max pooling layers and their role is to only keep the highest detected features for further classification.
+The fully connected layers are standard and are trained to classify the image considering the 10 final outputs.

+I am using LeNet as a starting point and working from here to define my own architecture, suitable for the traffic sign classifier.

+The first change required is the number of outputs, which is obviously 43 for my classifier.
+The input size is 32X32 which nicely matches my pictures.
+Otherwise I would have changed the input size or pre-processed my images to be 32X32.
+I added 4 additional RELU layers to allow for non linearity and observed that this helped improve my performance on the validation set.
+The last touch was to add 2 drop-out layers that I needed to avoid over fitting my network to the training data.

+The resulting architecture is presented in the table below.

 ![Architecture](images/Architecture.JPG)